netdata/netdata/collectors/systemd-journal.plugin/README.md

 ### Can I use this plugin on journals' centralization servers?

 Yes.
-You can centralize your logs using systemd journal, and then install Netdata on this logs centralization server to explore the logs of all your infrastructure.
+You can centralize your logs using `systemd-journal-remote`, and then install Netdata on this logs centralization server to explore the logs of all your infrastructure.

 This plugin will automatically provide multi-node views of your logs and also give you the ability to combine the logs